 This dessert is straightforward.
 It has a shortbread crust on the bottom and fresh fruits on top.
 Bread crumbs are sprinkled over the plums to absorb the excess juice.
 That's it!

-There is not a ton of sugar in these bars, and I am not going to pretend that it is a fancy recipe.
+You can replace the plums with peaches.
+I do not see why they would not work.
+Also, there is not a ton of sugar in these bars, and I am not going to pretend that it is a fancy recipe.
 The ingredients are accessible and easy to put together, and the result is delicious.

 Tip: The dough can be made in a food processor!
 It is a lifesaver in the kitchen!
 Amazon is an excellent place to start looking for a cheaper, reliable one if you don't have one!